Kingdom: API Abuse

 In this case, the program violates the following EJB guideline:

-"An enterprise bean must not use thread synchronization primitives to synchronize execution of multiple instances."
+"An enterprise bean must not use thread synchronization primitives to synchronize execution of multiple instances, unless it is a singleton session bean with bean-managed concurrency."

 A requirement that the specification justifies in the following way: